|

 Nai Yang Beach

-Part of the Sirinath National Park, this is a beautiful and tranquil area.
-When you reach the beach, you have a choice between turning left towards the hotels and shops at the southern end of the beach or turning right into the national park.
+The whole beach is part of the Sirinath National Park and there is also an area of protected woodland behind the beach that is protected by the park.
+Nai Yang Beach is a beautiful and tranquil area.
+When you reach the beach, you have a choice between turning left towards the hotels and shops at the southern end of the beach or turning right into the protected national park woodland area.

-If you turn right into the national park, they may collect an entrance fee although this is a little haphazard.
-If they do collect it then they use a two-tier pricing system so it will be 100 baht for foreigners and 20 baht for Thais.
+If you turn into the national park, they may collect an entrance fee although this is a little haphazard.
+The entrance fee is a constant source of contention and they keep changing their minds on how much to charge.
+They use a two-tier pricing system so it is more for foereigners than for Thais.
+It is currently 40-baht per vehicle and 100-baht per person for foreigners but this can change at any time.

 When the tsunami struck, the park headquarters and bungalows took a battering and the park was effectively out of operation for almost two years.
 From November 2006, they are back in operation.
 They have rebuilt the park headquarters.
 A small restaurant has opened and there are a few park bungalows available for rent.

-The beach is a two-kilometer stretch of sandy beach along a gently curving bay.
+The beach is a two-kilometer stretch of sand along a gently curving bay.
 At the north end of the bay the beach straightens into the long stretch that is Mai Khao Beach.

-If you turn left to the southern end of the beach there are several hotels including the large Pearl Village.
+If you turn left to the southern end of the beach there are several hotels including the large Indigo Pearl.
 There are also some restaurants, bars and shops.
 There are sun loungers for rent at this end of the beach.

-The northern end of the beach is the national park and it is beautifully unspoiled.
+The land at the northern end of the beach protected by the national park and it is beautifully unspoiled.
 Behind the beach is a strip of casuarina trees that provide ideal shelter for picnics and barbecues.
-Nai Yang used to be a popular place for camping but since the tsunami, not so many people want to sleep by the sea.
-Campers have started to return and You can rent a tent from the Park HQ.
-There are toilets and showers and a large 4-man tent can be rented for 300 baht a night.
+Nai Yang is a popular spot for camping, although many more campers used to come before the tsunami.
+You can bring your own tent or rent a tent from the Park HQ.
+There are toilets and showers and a large 4-man tent can be rented for 300-baht a night.

 Sea turtles traditionally lay their eggs on this beach from November to February.
 However, their population has been in steady decline and it is not clear how many turtles still make it here, if any.